parleer/docker-nginx/README.md

-tutum-docker-nginx
+docker-nginx
 ==================

 Base Docker Image to run Nginx server

+started from tutum-docker-nginx

 Usage
 -----

-To create the image `tutum/nginx`, execute the following command on the `tutum-docker-nginx` folder:
+To create the image `parleer/nginx`, execute the following command on the `docker-nginx` folder:

-    docker build -t tutum/nginx .
+    docker build -t parleer/nginx .

 Running your Nginx docker image